Balanced Accuracy: The Right Metric for Evaluating LLM Judges -- Explained through Youden's J statistic: Youden’s J: A Metric Theoretically Aligned

 \textbf{Remarks on calibration:} When calibrating the decision threshold, we should select the threshold that maximizes Youden’s $J$.
 This requires labeled data to tune the threshold in addition to the golden set to prevent overfitting.
 In this paper we estimate prevalence by taking the mean of binary labels.
 Alternatively, one could estimate prevalence by taking the mean of the predicted score (a less common practice), in which case a metric like the Kuiper statistic \cite{kuiper1960tests}, which assesses calibration across the entire range of predicted probabilities, is relevant.

 In empirical analyses on our datasets, we observe that $J$ is highly correlated with ROC AUC (0.88), consistent with their shared reliance on TPR and FPR.
-By contrast, the correlation between $J$ and F1 is substantially weaker (0.56), reflecting F1’s dependence on Precision and hence on class prevalence.
+By contrast, the correlation between $J$ and F1 is substantially weaker (0.56), reflecting F1's dependence on Precision and hence on class prevalence.
 These observations support the theoretical distinction between prevalence-independent and prevalence-dependent metrics.
+More broadly, recent work has shown that the geometry of the ROC curve also determines the scaling behavior of test-time methods such as Best-of-N and rejection sampling when using LLM judges as verifiers \cite{dorner2025roc}.